Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 • You can take a flight or ferry to Zanzibar from Dar es Salaam.
 The flight is not much more expensive, and is a no-brainer if you get seasick.
 The ferry will let you avoid finding transportation from the airport, but is NOT know for its safety.

-4 Days In Zanzibar: FAQs
+4 Days in Zanzibar Itinerary: FAQs

 Here are a couple of answers to the more commonly asked questions about vacationing in Zanzibar.
-If you’re still unsure after you’ve read them, then Contact Me.
+If you’re still unsure after you’ve read them, then contact Me.

 Are 4 days in Zanzibar enough?